hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/recon report.md

   - Potential presence of ground-based artillery and heavy infantry.
 - **Operational Plan:**
   - **SEAD** missions to target and neutralize SA-10 and EW radar systems.
-  - Use **ISR** to gather intelligence on chemical storage locations and ground unit activity.
   - **Airstrikes** targeting chemical weapons and critical infrastructure if deemed necessary.

 *(Insert Satellite Image Here)*